Jozomby/family-library/README.md

 ## Family Library

-A shared library for storing a list of your books
+A shared library for storing an index of books you own